Here are answers to some of the questions we’re asked most often:

 - In addition to taking courses in their program of study, students participate in community and team-building activities and take classes in entrepreneurship and leadership.

-Students are expected to transfer to the University of Maryland College Park in pursuit of their bachelor’s degree where they reeive up to 2/3 of their tuition, a book stipend, and $1,000 merit scholarship.
-All Hillman students will pursue a minor in technology entrepreneurship from the University of Maryland.
+Students are expected to transfer to the University of Maryland College Park in pursuit of their bachelor’s degree where they receive up to 50% of their tuition and continued mentorship and involvement in their growing network of students.
+All Hillman students pursue a minor in technology entrepreneurship from the University of Maryland.
 The program is a junior/senior program at the University of Maryland.

 Hillman students come from a wide variety of transferable majors, including communications, business, engineering, math, information systems, psychology, education, arts, and the sciences.
 Some are traditional college-aged students, while others have had years of life experience and careers before joining the program.
 Some are raising families, while others are supporting their parents.
 Many are working while going to school and juggle many obligations, knowing that gaining a college education will help them build a better future for themselves, their families, their communities, and the world.